efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-21-magnet-warrior-guide-by-beastymario.md

 ### Monsters

+* 1 x {Lava Golem}:
+An underrated card in this current meta, Lava Golem can clear your opponent's monsters and put them in a timer as they take 1000 life point burn damage per turn.
+The good thing about Lava Golem in our deck is the we can easily swarm the field in special summons so if you’re able to special summon Lava Golem in attack mode, E-Con take and attack directly, your opponent will die the following turn to the burn damage.

 * 1 x {Snipe Hunter}:
 An interesting tech that can possibly destroy your opponents cards by sending unwanted Beta’s to the graveyard.
 Discarding a Delta using Snipe Hunters effect can also trigger its effect to summon Valkyrion, so keep that in mind.